wayfdigital/wagtail-seotoolkit/README.md

 - **Reference Update on Delete**: When creating redirects during page deletion, internal links to the deleted page are automatically updated to point to the new target page
 - **Conflict Resolution**: When publishing a page at a URL that has an existing redirect, the redirect is automatically removed to avoid conflicts
 - **Redirect Chain Flattening**: Automatically detects and flattens redirect chains (A → B → C becomes A → C) to improve performance

+### 🔗 **[PRO] Link Health Audit**

+Comprehensive link health checking integrated with the SEO audit:

+- **Broken Internal Links**: Detects links in page content pointing to deleted pages
+- **Links to Unpublished**: Finds links pointing to unpublished/draft pages
+- **Broken External Links**: Validates external URLs and reports unreachable targets
+- **Redirect Dashboard**: Combined health score and historical tracking for redirects and broken links
+- **One-Click Fixes**: Click any issue to jump directly to the page editor

 **How it works:**